Family CHARACIDAE Subfamily STEVARDIINAE Gill 1858 [no common name]

 Knodus dorsomaculatus Ferreira & Netto-Ferreira 2010 dorso-, from dorsalis (L.), of the back; maculatus (L.), spotted, referring to dark blotch on dorsal-fin rays

 Knodus figueiredoi Esguícero & Castro 2014 in honor of José Lima de Figueiredo (b.
-1943), Museu de Zoologia of the Universidade de São Paulo, for contributions to the taxonomy of neotropical fishes
+1943), Museu de Zoologia of the Universidade de São Paulo, for contributions to the taxonomy of Neotropical fishes

 Knodus gamma Géry 1972 gámma (γάμμα), third letter of Greek alphabet, allusion not explained; since Knodus is often synonymized with Bryconamericus, and this species is sympatric with K. beta motatanensis (now B. motatanensis), Géry may be continuing Eigenmann’s tradition of naming closely related and very similar taxa (B. alpha, B. beta [=alpha]) after Greek letters (see also K. delta)